qskio/itreg/sfg_cmdb.md

-# Protocol
+# Sonderfachgremium Cloud/CMDB
-Special IT Panel on Cloud on the topic of "CMDB" 01.03.2022 Video Conference
+## Special IT Panel on Cloud on the topic of "CMDB" 01.03.2022
+Video Conference
 Special IT Panel on Cloud on 26.01.2021, 09:30 – 13:30 via Video Conference